Overview of a General Business Plan Description

 A Business Plan Is a Guide

-The general company description in your business plan will contain some information that will also be included later on in your marketing plan and the executive summary (the last section of a small business plan) but you still need to summarize information in the general description.
+The general company description in your business plan will contain some information that will also be included later in your marketing plan and the executive summary (the last section of a small business plan), but you still need to summarize information in the general description.

 The general company description allows you to include important information and details about your business, your business structure, and its core values.

 In your opening paragraphs include clear, concise information about:

 The Nature of Your Business

 This includes your industry or profession and what will your business do.